princeyadav27/mn-bbn/README.md

 ## Note

-This project was created as part of my learning journey to better understand how transformer-based language models work by implementing them from scratch instead of using high-level libraries.
+This project was created as part of my learning journey to better understand how transformer-based language models work by implementing them from scratch instead of using high-level libraries,